jtremback/cross-chain-validation/spec/evidence_handling.md

 Full nodes execute transactions submitted to a blockchain.
 Similarly to light clients, they also verify results of transactions.

-In our context, a full node receives an evidence of misbehavior from a light client.
+In our context, a full node (of the baby blockchain) receives an evidence of misbehavior from a light client.
-Then, the full node is responsible for ensuring that the evidence eventually becomes committed on the parent blockchain.
+Then, the evidence is transferred to a full node of the parent blockchain which is responsible for ensuring that the evidence eventually becomes committed on the parent blockchain.

 ### The subprotocol